 The board can now be found with the software so do plug in your power folks!

 Using the blocks to generate code is straightforward once you know what to do.

 Using the menu on the left, drag on to the main area the things you’d like the board to do.
 Looking at the board, make a note of the pins (the output or input) on the board.
 On my board they are noted as B.5 B.4 B.3 the LED is on B.2 C.0 C.1 and C.4.
 There are also 2 areas to connect power to the board (as well as the LiPo connector).

 The programming blocks I selected will be to make the LED integrated on the board flash on and off.

-To program using Blockly, use the menu items on the left and drag the ‘blocks’ that you want to use and put it directly under the “start” block… match them up (have a look at the accompanying image) Look at the LED blocks there in the blocks required, from the OUTPUT menu, and then run the simulator to be sure it is doing what you want it to.
+To program using Blockly, use the menu items on the left and drag the ‘blocks’ that you want to use.
+Put the block directly under the “start” block… match them up (have a look at the accompanying image).
+Look at the LED blocks there in the blocks required, from the OUTPUT menu.
+Then run the simulator to be sure it is doing what you want it to.

 Running the simulator using the controls just below the ‘chip’ you will see which output pin will be active in your program.

 Using the > play button you can look at how your program is running.
-When you are happy with it you need to program your board.
+When you’re happy with it you need to program your board.